 In the diverse, thriving health care hub of Atlanta, standing out isn’t easy.
-But, the clinicians, instructors, and nursing students of Emory Nursing do just that.
-Blurring the lines between classroom and career across a wide range of tech-focused, patient-centered specialties, Emory students and practicing nurses are working to transform lives not only for today, but for many days ahead.
+But, the clinicians, instructors, and students of Emory Nursing do just that.
+Blurring the lines between classroom education and nursing practice across a wide range of patient-centered specialties, Emory students and practicing nurses are working to transform lives not only for today, but for decades to come.

 Our innovation model really revolves around computational health sciences, digital health technology, simulation, virtual reality, and augmented reality.